tbedford/Website-Test/source/about.md

 ![tony](./images/johnny_starbucks_resized.jpg "Tony")

-I am currently based in the UK.
+I am currently based in the UK, but spend as much time as I can in the Philippines.